 Bush’s memoirs of his years as president are equally opaque about how he arrived at decisions.
 Too frequently, Bush writes that he felt “sickened” or “shocked” by press revelations about matters that his administration should have been aware of, such as torture trails or the financial crisis.
 It is impossible for the reader to gauge whether Bush was really ignorant or quietly complicit in the mess.

 And Smith also does not touch upon the all-important question of the motives for going to war.
-The reasoning may have been geopolitical but the benefits were economic.
+The reasoning (or, at least, the one provided to the general public) may have been geopolitical but its benefits were economic.
 As of 2013, Iraq had already cost $800 billion in reconstruction.
 Much of that money was wasted in corruption.
 Vice president Cheney’s former employer Halliburton Company has been a major beneficiary of reconstruction efforts.

 Several cronies of the Bush administration also made off with riches.
-International Oil Trading Co., a Florida-based Pentagon contractor, also minted money.
+As an example, consider the case of International Oil Trading Co., a Florida-based Pentagon contractor.
 The firm was started by Marty Martin, who advised Bush on terrorism for two years after 9/11.
 It won contracts worth $2.1 billion from the Bush administration to supply fuel from Jordan to Iraqi forces.
 Later, it was embroiled in a corruption and bribery lawsuit filed by the younger brother of Jordan’s King Abdullah.
 In effect, the military industrial complex swooped in to destroy and reconstruct a country under the pretext of bringing democracy to that part of the world.
 (That its neighbor Saudi Arabia, a close U.S. ally, is a monarchy did not seem to bother the U.S. administration).

 To be sure, Bush’s tenure, or at least the initial part, was a continuation of the Clinton era of economic prosperity.
 And when the country was on the edge of a financial crisis, Bush’s decision to bail out important institutions was critical in limiting the impact of the financial crisis.
 He also started the fight against AIDS in Africa and continues to regularly visit the continent to expand on his work.
 While its results have been mixed, the No Child Left Behind Act was a genuine attempt at reforming education funding and standards.